Creative Breakdown

 Step 2: Sketch & Research

-• Design research & mood boarding.
+• Design research & mood boarding:

 • Design mood boarding inspired by Pinterest, Really Good Emails, and brand websites.